Territory of Colorado (California)

 Territory of Colorado (California) was an 1859–60 attempt by Californios to separate the southern counties of California into a separate Territory of the United States.

+Pico Act of 1859

 Spanish-speaking Californios, dissatisfied with inequitable taxes and land laws in the lightly populated "Cow Counties" of the southern part of California, attempted three times in the 1850s to achieve a separate statehood or territorial status separate from Northern California.
 In early 1859, a resolution introduced by Andrés Pico was submitted to the California Assembly.
 This last attempt, the Pico Act of 1859, was passed by the California State Legislature, and signed by the State governor John B. Weller.
 It was approved overwhelmingly by nearly 75% of voters in the proposed Territory of Colorado.
 The act aimed to cut through the county of Tulare which was much larger at the time, to create a boundary line starting at the northwest corner of San Luis Obispo County, continuing eastward until it bent around the Central Valley, then cutting northeast to Nevada.
 The proposed border was described as follows: